-Table 13-8 shows the Residual ARRs automatically allocated to eligible participants, along with the target allocations from the effective month.
-In the first seven months of the 2015 to 2016 planning period planning period, PJM allocated a total of 19,409.44 MW of residual ARRs, up from 15,096.9 MW for the first seven months of the 2014 to 2015 planning period.
-Residual ARRs had a total target allocation of \$5.9 million for the first seven months of the 2015 to 2016 planning period, down from \$6.6 million for the first seven months of the 2014 to 2015 planning period consistent with a decrease in Monthly Balance of Planning Period Auction prices
+Table 13-7 shows the Residual ARRs automatically allocated to eligible participants, along with the target allocations from the effective month.
+In the first ten months of the 2015 to 2016 planning period, PJM allocated a total of 30,118.1 MW of residual ARRs, up from 19,928.0 MW.
+Residual ARRs had a total target allocation of \$7.7 million for the first ten months of the 2015 to 2016 planning period, down from \$7.9 million for the first ten months of the 2014 to 2015 planning period consistent with a decrease in Monthly Balance of Planning Period Auction prices from the previous year.
+Some ARRs that were previously allocated in Stage 1B are now being allocated as Residual ARRs on a month to month basis without the option to self schedule.

-Table 13-8 Residual ARR allocation volume and target allocation: 2015
+Table 13-7 Residual ARR allocation volume and target allocation: 2016